-BP believes that carbon pricing by governments is the most comprehensive and economically efficient policy to limit greenhouse gas emissions
+BP believes that carbon pricing by governments is the best policy to limit GHG emissions

 How carbon pricing works